t4qjXH8N/ioBroker.wiffi-wz/README.md

 	http://[wiffi ip]/?param:27:1

 ## Changelog
+#### 0.3.0 (2017-12-10)
+- support for wiffi-wz, WEATHERMAN, and Rainymans, firmware should be greater or equal to _83
+- some bugfixes

 #### 0.2.1 (2017-12-05)
 Bugfixes:
-- JSON format sent by the Wiffi had been changed sine Wiffi software version wiffi_software_53.
+- JSON format sent by the Wiffi had been changed since Wiffi firmware wiffi_software_53.
 JSON data interpretation fixed.

 #### 0.2.0 (2017-02-10)
 Features:
-- Added support for multiple Wiffis
+- Added support for multiple Wiffis.

 Changes:
-- Removed expert functions from the admin interface
+- Removed expert functions from the admin interface.

 #### 0.1.0 (2017-01-12)
 Features: